nrminor/E484T-visualizations/README.md

 - the mapped reads in SAM format are then clipped down to amplicons and converted to BAM format
 - a tool called `covtobed` then identifies regions in any of these BAMs where depth of coverage is less than 20 reads, indicating an amplicon dropout
 - the amplicon dropout BED files, the consensus sequence FASTA, and the iVar variant tables are then plotted with an R script
+- once Figure 2A has been plotted, all the FASTQ files, BAM files, BED files, and variant tables generated at intermediate steps of the workflow are stored and compressed in a TAR archive.
 - the neutralization assay results are plotted with an R script

 ## Output files